bugbiteme/hello-spring/README.md

     Run 'oc status' to view your app.
 ~~~

-Once complete, the pipeline for the hello app has been configured to build and deploy code from the gogs repository
+Once complete, the pipeline for the hello app has been configured to build and deploy code from the gogs/git repository

 You can view and manaually run the pipeline from the hello-spring project: